 Instead, he's calculated and meticulous (if you don't believe me, challenge him to a board game sometime), and he runs every company through a six-point checklist:

 - Is it the "top dog" and "first mover" in an important, emerging industry?
-(Think all the way back to Ford
+(Think of revolutionary companies like Netflix

 - Does it have a sustainable advantage?